 THE 351 Shakespeare Dramaturgy: Students will read, analyze, and explore a broad range of Shakespearian drama and tropes as a means and inspiration for generating written critical analysis and embodied creative performance.

-THE 355 Acting for the Musical Theatre: Delves into textual/lyric analysis and history and context of different writing styles (including classical aria, 19th-century patter song, American standard, and Broadway and West End musical).
+THE 355 Acting for Musical Theatre II: Continued investigation into textual/lyric analysis and history, and context of different writing styles (including classical aria, 19th-century patter song, American standard, and Broadway and West End musical).
 Emphasis on musical theatre theory and terminology, text and sub-textual characterization, and the audition process.
 Prerequisite: THE 255 or consent.

 THE 360 Forbidden Acts: The Queer Aesthetic in 20th Century Theatre & Film: Introduces students to aesthetics and theories through an examination of plays and films made by contemporary queer artists.
 Course develops students' abilities to read, view, and write about dramatic literature and film, as well as scholarly articles through a Queer Theoretical lens.
 Culminates in a performance piece that is conceived or adapted, rehearsed, and produced as a response to the material presented.